Amargosa Valley, Nevada: History

 The Tonopah and Tidewater Railroad ran through the valley from 1906 to 1940, for borax mining operations.
 Modern development did not begin until the early 1950s.
 Electric power, other than that produced by private generators, was not available until 1963.
 Until the early 1990s growth in Amargosa Valley was minimal.
 More recently, intense growth in Las Vegas has led many new residents to settle in Amargosa Valley and nearby Pahrump.

 Geography

 Amargosa Valley is located at 36.58001 North, 116.44487 West at an elevation of 2,640 feet (805 m) above sea level.
 The landscape is typical of lower to moderate elevations in the Mojave Desert, with flat expanses of sandy soil punctuated by rocky mounds and hills.
 Predominant indigenous vegetation is White Bursage and Creosote Bush, with some Joshua Trees and Cacti at higher elevations.
 Numerous non-native plant species have also been introduced.

 Demographics

+According to the 2023 American Community Survey, the median age of residents in Amargosa Valley was 34.5, with 33% under 18, 45% from 18 to 64, and 22% at 65 and over.
+The population was 55% female and 45% female, with 48% white, 34% Hispanic, and 16% belonging to two or more races.
+12.9% of the population were foreign-born from Latin America, and 17.3% were veterans.

+The median household income was $55,573, with the per capita income $24,497.
+30.7% of persons were living below the poverty line.
+There were 440 households with 3.2 persons per household.
+46% of households were married couples, 25% were non-family, 27% were female householders and 2% were male householders.
+43% of the population ages 15 and over were married, and 57% were single.

+Within the city limits of Amargosa Valley, there were 490 housing units, with 90% occupancy.
+76% were mobile homes, 15% were single unit houses, and 9% were boats, RVs, vans, etc.

+Education-wise, 88.2% of Amargosa Valley residents were high school graduates, and 23% held a Bachelor's degree or higher.
+8% had post-graduate education.

 Recreation

 Alien Cathouse is one of Nevada's legal brothels.
 It is located near the corner of U.S. 95 and SR 373.
 Longstreet Hotel, Casino, and RV Resort is a full-service hotel and casino with restaurants and a RV park.
 The hotel is located on SR 373, near the Nevada–California border.
 The hotel is popular with visitors to nearby Death Valley National Park.
 Big Dunes, popular for weekenders from all over Southern Nevada, is located on the north side of Amargosa Valley.
 Ash Meadows Wildlife Refuge is located in the southern end of Amargosa Valley.